TRineheart98/SchoolProjects/README.md

     User Interaction:
         The program outputs the results of each string comparison and uppercase letter count, providing feedback directly to the user through the console.

+## **C# File Reader and String Analysis Program:**

+This C# program demonstrates reading from a text file, splitting strings into words using regular expressions, and analyzing the content by counting words of specific lengths.
+It includes two files: one containing a set of string operations (textFile.txt) and the other, the program logic (Program.cs), which reads and processes the content of the text file.

+Files and Structure

+    textFile.txt: Contains sample string operations and comparisons, including:
+        Checking if a string is empty or null using different methods.
+        Demonstrating how NullReferenceException can be triggered when working with null strings.

+    Program.cs: Implements the core logic of the program, including:
+        Reading the contents of textFile.txt.
+        Splitting the first line of the file into words using a regular expression.
+        Counting how many words in the line have more than five characters.

+Core Features

+    File Reading:
+        The program reads the contents of a text file using File.ReadAllLines().
+        It handles potential exceptions like FileNotFoundException to ensure robustness when the file is missing.

+    String Splitting and Analysis:
+        The program splits the first line of the file into individual words using regular expressions that account for non-word characters and spaces.
+        It counts how many words in the split string are longer than five characters using LINQ's Count() method.

+    String Operations:
+        The textFile.txt demonstrates various string operations, such as checking for empty strings, comparing strings with null, and exploring NullReferenceException.

+Key Concepts and Tools

+    File I/O:
+        The program demonstrates basic file input operations, reading the entire content of a text file and processing it line by line.

+    Regular Expressions:
+        The program uses Regex.Split() to break down a line of text into individual words based on non-alphabetic characters and spaces.

+    Error Handling:
+        try-catch blocks are used to manage file-related exceptions, ensuring the program gracefully handles situations where the file is not found.

+    User Interaction:
+        The program outputs the count of words longer than five characters and any error messages directly to the console for user feedback.